mo-austin/school-multi-agent-system/README.md

 ### Planner Agent
 **Tools**
 - `create_events_from_syllabus` - read assignment/test dates from pdf syllabus, add to ios calendar (pass context with calendar agent)
+- Maybe create an .ics file to do this?

 ### Notetaker Agent
 **Tools**
-- `summarizer` — summarize text/PDF input and write to Delta
+- `summarizer` — summarize text/PDF input and write to Delta table
 - `notes_search` — find notes by class, date, or query

 ### Homework Agent